ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 - Talks from privacy concerned projects like [Tor](https://torproject.org)
 - The swarm of Internet educated black hatters in modern era and security breaches
 - The political climate in the US, China, Russia, etc.
-- My niece and her safety/future
+- My niece and her well being

 ## Time for action